 The Japanese e-books in the Kindle store are region-locked, so you won’t get the full Japan experience.
 However, you’ll find some great novel-length reads if you’re looking for something longer.

 Just be aware that since the Kindle store ranks titles by popularity, there are also some smutty options on the main page.
 Be careful with little ones who share your Kindle.

 Some top Kindle store options right now include:

 “ハリー・ポッターと賢者の石/はりー・ぽったーと けんじゃの いし” (Harry Potter and the Philosopher’s Stone)

 A beloved children’s classic that needs no introduction.
 The familiarity from the English original can help beginners get comfortable with reading in Japanese.
 Just pace yourself and you should be fine.

-The good news is that this e-book is free for Kindle Unlimited users, and the whole series has been translated.
+The good news is that this e-book and the whole series have been translated.
 So if you enjoy this one you can go in on all seven books.

 This one is a classic Japanese tale.
 The book is better suited to advanced readers, and can help you to get a feel for classic Japanese culture and history.
 It’s a great way to begin getting deep into the culture of Japan.

 If you enjoy this type of authentic but digitized learning, you could supplement your Japanese reading with other tools like FluentU.